maggardcolin/mad_calendar/README.md

 - Python3
 ## How to use
 - Download the source code from the GitHub repository, and upzip the folder
-- Navigate into the src folder, and install Selenium using (pip install selenium)
+- Navigate into the src folder
 - Run main.py in the src folder (python main.py on Windows).
 Your .ics file will be generated in the "output" folder.

 ### I need testers for this program, please let me know if you run into any issues with it.